-My nephew knew nothing how far my distemper of wandering was returned upon me, and I knew nothing of what he had in his thoughts to say, when that very morning, before he came to me, I had, in a great deal of confusion of thought, and revolving every part of my circumstances in my mind, come to this resolution, viz. that I would go to Lisbon, and consult with my old sea-captain; and so, if it was rational and practicable, I would go and see the island again, and see what was become of my people there.
+My nephew knew nothing how far my distemper of wandering was returned upon me, and I knew nothing of what he had in his thoughts to say, when that very morning before he came to me I had, in a great deal of confusion of thought, and revolving every part of my circumstances in my mind, come to this resolution, viz.
+That I would go to Lisbon, and consult with my old sea captain; and so, if it was rational and practicable, I would go and see the island again, and see what was become of my people there.
 I had pleased myself also with the thoughts of peopling the place, and carrying inhabitants from hence, getting a patent for the possession, and I know not what; when in the middle of all this, in comes my nephew, as I have said, with his project of carrying me thither, in his way to the East Indies.

-I paused awhile at his words, and looking steadily at him, "What devil," said I, "sent you of this unlucky errand?"
-My nephew stared, as if he had been frighted at first; but perceiving I was not much displeased with the proposal, he recovered himself.
-"I hope it may not be an unlucky proposal, Sir," says he; "I dare say you would be pleased to see your new colony there, where you once reigned with more felicity than most of your brother monarchs in the world."
+I paused a while at his words, and looking steadily at him, What devil, said I, sent you on this unlucky errand?
+My nephew startled, as if he had been frighted at first; but perceiving I was not much displeased with the proposal, he recovered himself.
+I hope it may not be an unlucky proposal, Sir, says he; I dare say you would be pleased to see your new colony there, where you once reigned with more felicity than most of your brother monarchs in the world.

-In a word, the scheme hit so exactly with my temper, that is to say, with the prepossession I was under, and of which I have said so much, that I told him, in a few words, if he agreed with the merchants I would go with him: but I told him I would not promise to go any farther than my own island.
-"Why, Sir," says he, "you don't want to be left there again, I hope?"
-"Why," said I, "can you not take me up again in your return;" He told me, it would not be possible to do so; that the merchants would never allow him to come that way with a loaden ship of such value, it being a month's sail out of his way, and might be three or four: "Besides, Sir, if I should miscarry," said he, "and not return at all, then you would be just reduced to the condition you were in before."
+In a word, the scheme hit so exactly with my

+temper, that is to say, with the prepossession I was under, and of which I have said so much, that I told him, in few words, if he agreed with the merchants, I would go with him : but I told him, I would not promise to go any further than my own island.
+Why, Sir, says he, you don't want to be left there again, I hope?
+Why, said I, can you not take me up again on your return?
+He told me it could not be possible that the merchants would allow him to come that way with a loaded ship of such value, it being a month's sail out of his way, and might be three or four.
+Besides, Sir, if I should miscarry, said he, and not return at all, then you would be just reduced to the condition you were in before.

-This was very rational; but we both found out a remedy for it, which was to carry a framed sloop on board the ship, which, being taken in pieces and shipped on board the ship, might, by the help of some carpenters, whom we agreed to carry with us, be set up again in the island, and finished, fit to go to sea in a few days.
+This was very rational; but we both found out a remedy for it, which was to carry a framed sloop on board the ship, which, being taken in pieces and shipped on board the ship, might, by the help of some carpenters, whom we agreed to carry with us, be set up again in the island; and finished, fit to go to sea, in a few days.